hlissner/evil-snipe/README.md

 ## Configuration

-### vim-seek

-If you preferred vim-seek, or would simply like a line-bound search, the default settings should suite you.
-For posterity, this is how you configure evil-snipe to act like vim-seek:

-    (setq evil-snipe-bounds 'line)
-    (setq evil-snipe-live-search nil)
-    (setq evil-snipe-search-incremental-highlight nil)

-### vim-sneak
+Skulking is synonymous with f/F and t/T. By default its scope is limited to the current line (relative to your cursor), and no further.
+This is consistent with vim-seek.

+If you prefer vim-sneak and its rest-of-buffer-scoped search:

-    (setq evil-snipe-bounds 'visible)  ;; or use 'buffer ;; Note: highlighting hasn't been implemented yet.
+    (setq evil-snipe-scope 'visible)  ;; or 'buffer
+    ;; Note: highlighting hasn't been implemented yet.
-    (setq evil-snipe-search-highlight t)
+    (setq evil-snipe-enable-highlight t)
-    (setq evil-snipe-search-incremental-highlight t)
+    (setq evil-snipe-enable-incremental-highlight t)

-#### Vertical Scoping
+#### vim-sneak's vertical scoping

-If you're interested in vim-sneak's vertical scoping, I'm not sure if I will try to implement it.
-However, I *will* implement horizontal scoping.
-Meaning the count will determine the horizontal extent to search. e.g. `5sev` will search the next 5 lines for ev.
+~I'm not sure if I will try to implement vertical scoping~ I will try to implement vertical scoping, but horizontal scoping is first on the roadmap.
+This means, when enabled, the count will determine the horizontal extent to search. e.g. `5sev` will search the next 5 lines for ev.

+Thsi will be controlled with the variable `evil-snipe-count-scope`.

 By default, count is interpreted as is standard in vim: as a repeat count.

 #### Original s/S bindings (substitute)

-Snipe hijacks the s/S bindings in normal/visual mode (e.g. `s{char]{char}}`.
-If
+Snipe hijacks the s/S bindings in normal/visual mode (e.g. `s{char]{char}}`,
-you don't like this, see `evil-snipe-auto-disable-substitute`.
+which belong to 'evil-substitute'.
+If you miss it, `s` can be accomplished with `cl` and `S` with `cc`.
+If that isn't enough, see `evil-snipe-auto-disable-substitute`.

 ## Features

 * **Skulking**
   * Press sab to move the cursor immediately to the next instance of the text `ab`.
+  * Press `S` to search backwards.
+  * Evil-snipe is always literal! `s\*` will jump to a literal \*
-  * Press dzab to delete up to just before ab (inclusive, by default.
-Exclusive motion is bound to x/X instead of z/Z)
+  * Use `z` to use snipe in operator mode.
+For instance, `dzab` will delete up to just before ab (inclusive, by default.
+Exclusive motion is bound to x/X instead of z/Z).
   * Press `ctrl-o` or \`\` to go back to the starting point.
   * [PLANNED] Press `s<Enter>` at any time to repeat the last snipe.
-  * Press `S` to search backwards.
-  * evil-snipe is always literal! `s\*` will jump to a literal \*
   * [PLANNED] If `evil-snipe-search-highlight` is non-nil, matches are highlighted.
   * [PLANNED] If `evil-snipe-search-live-highlight` is non-nil, matches for your